microbiomedata/docs/README.md

 - `content/` - this directory contains the source files for the Home section of the website
 - `pullers/` - this directory contains files related to pulling and compiling remote content into the website

-Some of those top-level directories have their own `README.md` files, which further describe the directories' contents.
+Some of those top-level directories have their own `README.md` files, which further describes the directory's contents.

 ## Content Editor Quick Reference ✍️